chenyahui/dbdoc/readme.md

 # template
 You can use your own markdown template by set the template_path.
-The tool also offer a default one for you.
+The tool also offers a default one for you.

 ```
 {{- .schema}} Document